sirkotsky/falmouth/content/blog/2022-01-23 Week 1 - Introduction into UX.md

 For example, the workspace of Sarah could feature a bookshelf to help her organise her reading materials.
 I could also consider adding a coaster with a no spill cup (to compliment the snacks).
 I might have to consider adding an extra arm or a stand for the second laptop, and some more light to make sure the space is well-lit.

+Reading through other submissions in the forum, I realise I should have put more effort into validating the solution: for instance, use the Kano Model metrix to validate usability, or have a closing questionnaire to make sure the details of my proposed redesign are relevant and valid (i.e. UMUX score).

 ---

 ## What I've learnt this week